What happened to PDSL, why the name change?

 GENERAL LEAGUE INFORMATION

 What are “brackets” and how are skill levels defined?
 One division or “bracket” will consist of between 6-8 players, with one player designated as “bracket representative” (much like a team captain) whose responsibilities include collecting fees and entering match reports over the Internet.
 Brackets should try to have parity, but can consist of a mix of players at different skill levels determined by 3-dart average or PPR (points per round): Masters=80+ppr; A=60+ppr; B=45+ppr; C=under 45ppr.

 Season Format - Mondays is default league night, but can be any other night that the sponsor and players can agree on.
 The league will play a 14 week season (15 weeks for 6-player brackets), round-robin schedule.
 In the event that a player can not attend a league match, makeup matches should be played within two weeks of the scheduled date at the sponsor site, with a 2-week period at the end of the season for remaining matches.
 Players who finish with incomplete seasons may lose playoff eligibility.

-Match Format - During the regular season, all legs played are 501 Straight In / Double Out.
+Match Format - During the regular season, all legs played are 501 Straight In / Double Out or Standard Cricket.
 Format consists of best of 5 sets, each set being best of 5 legs.
 Match duration is approx. 1.5-2.5 hours.
 Brackets with lower-skilled players may opt to play a shorter best of 3 legs per set format if matches last longer than 2.5-3 hours, but the entire bracket must play the same format.
 Division standings are based on total win/loss record.
-Match reports are filed over the Internet and into our central database using a web browser by the bracket rep or their designated assistant.

-Sign up below to join our Google Groups mailing list to receive PDSL news, including deadlines for the next season of play.
+Sign up below to join our Google Groups mailing list to receive league news, including deadlines for the next season of play.

 Main Page >